SDEG77/TRIPLE-SUBJECTS/README.md

 ## BOOKING PAGE
 - [ ] Style the radio & checkbox button
-- [ ] Fix the active state of the nav bar (currently active is ALBUM, which is wrong)
+- [x] Fix the active state of the nav bar (currently active is ALBUM, which is wrong)
-- [ ] Make the date icon white.
+- [x] Make the date icon white.
 The icon is blending in with the BG
 - [ ] Give "Select All" & "Deselect All" their own styling when active
-- [ ] Make "CLEAR ALL" button more easier to find
+- [x] Make "CLEAR ALL" button more easier to find
-- [ ] Give "Book Now" & "Submit Receipt" hover effects
+- [x] Give "Book Now" & "Submit Receipt" hover effects
-- [ ] Make booking page for service number 2 (ship with proffesional)
+- [x] Make booking page for service number 2 (ship with proffesional)
-- [ ] **FINISHED ALL TASKS**
+- [x] **FINISHED ALL TASKS**

 ---

 ## PROFILE PAGE
-- [ ] Fix the sidebar div: the email is overflowing out of the box
+- [x] Fix the sidebar div: the email is overflowing out of the box
-- [ ] Give "Edit Profile" & "Save Changes" hover effect
+- [ ] Give "Edit Profile", "Save Changes", and "Cancel" buttons hover effects
-- [ ] Make popup modal for Edit Profile
+- [x] Make popup modal for Edit Profile
-- [ ] **FINISHED ALL TASKS**
+- [x] **FINISHED ALL TASKS**

 ---